-If a patient has not used all of their psychological therapy services and/or focussed psychological strategies services under a referral in a calendar year, it is not necessary to obtain a new referral for the "unused" services.
+If a patient has not used all their psychological therapy services and/or focussed psychological strategies services in course of treatment covered by a referral within the calendar year, it is not necessary to obtain a new referral for the "unused" services.
 However, any "unused" services received from 1 January in the following year under that referral will count as part of the total of 10 services for which the patient is eligible in that calendar year.